 1. Begin by adding your pebbles to the bottom of your container.
 This is to create a false drainage layer so water can settle and not flood the plants.
 You will want to add one inch to two inches of stone, depending on the size of your container.

-2. Next, we will layer our charcoal.
+2. Next, we will layer our activated charcoal or perlite.
 The charcoal can come in granules or shards (the type I am using is shards).
 We will spread a layer of this over the rock to help reduce bacteria, fungus, and odors in our terrarium.

 3. Next add a layer of moss to create a barrier between the potting soil and charcoal.